AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.md

 }
 ```

-## User vote election
+## 4. User vote election

-For the simulated user voting scenario, we create a virtual user:
+For the simulated user voting scenario, we create a user account:

 ```bash
 aelf-command create